Make the leap to leadership in design thinking

 Participants will learn from renowned faculty and work alongside peers to gain the skills needed to create and facilitate a workshop of their own that utilizes the principles of design thinking (empathize, define, ideate, prototype, and test) to drive creativity in their own organization.

-The prerequisite for this course is Design Thinking for Innovative Problem Solving and Advanced Design Thinking.
-Design Thinking Practicum is the final course required to earn the Executive Certificate in Innovation and Human-Centered Design.
+The prerequisite for this course is Introduction to Design Thinking and Advanced Design Thinking.
+Design Thinking Practicum is the final course required to earn the Executive Certificate in Design Thinking for Innovation.

 Every course includes:

 - Professionals who have taken Design Thinking for Innovative Problem Solving and who have a desire to gain the skills to develop and facilitate their own human-centered design workshops